tsj7ww/baseball-public/README.md

 - **Technology**: Python, XG Boost (Gradient Boosted Decision Tree) Model, Neural Network
 - **Timeline**: January 2023 - Present

-*This repo only contains a subset of the entire code in this project.
+***Note**: This repo only contains a subset of the entire code in this project.
 In order to retain a competitive advantage, the remaining code is stored in a private repo.*